How business travel differs in Europe and the US in 2019

 Business travelers in the US have life made easier by a less complex market structure.
 With one language, currency and market culture, fewer content providers and lots of domestic point-to-point flights in the US, many aspects of business travel are much simpler in the states.

 In Europe, major players in the international market are on each other’s doorsteps.
 The UK, France, Germany and Spain are only separated by a short flight and, with many budget airlines offering low cost deals throughout Europe, business travel is inexpensive and convenient.
 In contrast, a flight from coast to coast in the US takes over six hours.
-This gives a completely different flavor to the business travel experience, with
+This gives a completely different flavor to the business travel experience, with long-flight considerations a major factor in the US.

 Europe also has an excellent, low-cost intercontinental rail network, giving business travelers a completely different, less stressful (no airport security lines!) travel option.
 Due to its open landscapes and sheer size, in the US rail travel for business is not ideal.
 Cheap fuel makes traveling by car the best option for short business trips, whereas air travel is the only option for cross-country journeys.